Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 • (a) Clinical trials

-As of May 2025, there are at least 13 active and recruiting clinical trials for Ac‑225-labeled agents registered in the US with clinicaltrials.gov, covering indications such as metastatic prostate cancer (mCRPC), neuroendocrine (NET) tumors, leukemia, and others.
+As of May 2025, there are at least 13 active and recruiting clinical trials for Ac‑225-labeled agents registered in the US with clinicaltrials.gov, covering indications such as metastatic castrate resistant prostate cancer (mCRPC), neuroendocrine (NET) tumors, leukemia and others.
 While these trials include US and some international studies, additional trials are registered in other regions, e.g., EU and China.

-Based on the information from clinicaltrials.gov database, there are about 920 patients currently targeted for enrollment for phase 1-3 trials, with majority in phase 1 and 2 trials, with prostate cancer as the major treatment indication.
+Based on the information from clinicaltrials.gov database, there are about 920 patients currently targeted for enrollment for phase 1-3 trials; majority of the recruitment is for phase 1 and phase 2 trials and prostate cancer is the major treatment indication.

-We assume current worldwide enrollment target to be ~1000 patients, our best guesstimate.
+We assume current worldwide enrollment target to be ~1000 patients, our best guesstimate based on the information from trials outside US.

-The requirement of Ac-225 varies with indication, patient weight, phase of a clinical trial and number of treatment cycles required.
-We do not have exact information on these, therefore some generalized assumptions were required for the estimation of Ac-225 calculations.
-As the estimate depends on the assumptions, our estimate may differ significantly from other estimates, however, this exercise would provide an approximate idea for the Ac-225 requirement.
+The requirement of Ac-225 varies with indication, patient weight, phase of a clinical trial and number of treatment cycles planned.
+Information on these variants is not available, therefore some generalized assumptions were required for the estimation of Ac-225 calculations.
+As the estimate depends on the assumptions, our estimate may differ significantly from other estimates.
+However, this exercise would provide an approximate idea for the Ac-225 requirement.
 The assumptions for the calculations were:

 • Average patient weight 75 kg

-• Patients and assigned doses for phases 1-3 were based on available data, as shown in Table 1 below.
+• Patients and doses were assigned based on available data, shown in Table 1 below.

-Table 1 describes the calculation of per patient and total Ac-225 requirement:
+Table 1 describes the calculation of Ac-225 requirement per patient and total dose required for all patients.

 The total requirement of Ac-225 calculates to be under 1 Ci, at ~ 734 mCi or 27.2 GBq, a relatively small amount.

-Evan if this estimate differs significantly from other estimates, it may not affect the investments for production due to smaller requirement of Ac-225.
+Evan if this estimate differs significantly from other estimates, it may not affect the investments for production capital requirement as activity of Ac-225 required for clinical trials is smaller.

 • (b) Preclinical R&D requirement calculation

-Research groups and preclinical work consume Ac‑225, although at far lower scale.
+Research groups and preclinical work consume Ac‑225, although at far lower scale compared to clinical trials.
 We assume this requirement to be 5-10% of the clinical requirement.
 This assumption provides Ac-225 requirement for this category at ~ 37-73 mCi or 1.3- 2.7 GBq.

 • (c) Therapeutic application requirement calculation

 For simplicity, this calculation is performed for prostate cancer indication only.
 About 313,000 new cases of prostate cancer are expected in 2025, and 8% of those, ~ 25000, are estimated to be mCRPC (ref).
-The ongoing clinical trials include patients for first line as well as other lines of treatment.
-Among phase III trials, Ac-225 prostate cancer trials are furthest along, and are likely to be approved in 2027-2028, with SSTR biomarker targeted NET therapy approvals expected to follow in 2029-2030.
+The ongoing clinical trials registered with clinicaltrials.gov include patients for first line as well as other lines of treatment.
+Among phase III trials, Ac-225 prostate cancer trials are farthest along, and are likely to be approved in 2027-2028, with SSTR biomarker targeted NET therapy approvals expected to follow in 2029-2030.

-For calculation, if we assume 20,000 mCRPC patients are treated (every year 25,000 new patients are expected), the required amount of Ac-225 is calculated based on these assumptions:
+For calculation, let us assume 20,000 mCRPC patients are treated yearly (every year 25,000 new mCRPC patients are expected).
+The Ac-225 calculation makes these assumptions:

-• average number of cycles required 4.5 (average of 3-6 treatment cycles)
+• average number of cycles required per patient is 4.5 (average of 3 and 6 treatment cycles based on the range of 3-6 cycles)

 The dose calculation for this category is shown in Table 2.

-Thus, Ac-225 demand would be ~ 18 Ci/year, about 25 times higher than the demand for clinical trial quantities.
-This demand may be a lot higher for a larger treatment patient pool.
+The calculations project Ac-225 demand to be ~ 18 Ci/year, about 25 times higher than the demand for clinical trial quantities.
+This demand would increase with larger patient pool, and inclusion of other indications.

-Net demand for three categories combined, based on these calculations, is:
+Net demand for the three categories combined, based on the calculations, is:

 As Ac-225 loses activity post-production during transport and until patient treatment, a loss of 20% activity is assumed (corresponding to average of 2 days between production and patient treatment).